nijel/sf2gh/README.md

 # sf2gh
-Migration of SourceForge.net issues to GitHub
+Migration of SourceForge.net tickets to GitHub issues.

-This is specially tailored for phpMyAdmin needs, but might be useful for others.
+This is specially tailored for phpMyAdmin needs, but might be useful for others:

+* It parses tickets summary to get milestone information
+* Tags issues based on the tracker where they were stored
+* Automatically creates all milestones

 Based on following sources: